robertu94/cpsc3220-f18/docs/index.md

 All project requirements are posted in the course repository.
 The repository is managed using Git.
-If you are unfamiliar with Git, I recommend the [Atlassian tutorial](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud) or the [Git Book](https://git-scm.com/book/en/v2) if you need a more complete reference.
 Learning a source control management tool such as git well now will pay huge dividends once you get into industry.
 I can't express how important it is to learn this skill sooner rather than later.

-### Recommended Texts
+### Textbook Policy and Recommended Resources

-There is no required textbook for this course.
+Required Textbook: None

+Optional Textbooks:

-Sufficient material will be presented in class to complete all assignments.
+These books are completely optional, sufficient material will be provided in classes to complete all assignments.
-However, there are numerous free on-line sources that I have found useful in my study of operating system:

-+	[Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/#book-chapters) -- An introductory operating system textbook that is free online
++	[Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/#book-chapters) -- An introductory operating system textbook that is free online
++	Operating Systems: Principles & Practice, 2nd edition, by Thomas Anderson and Michael Dahlin,  Recursive Books, 2014.

+Additional Optional Resources:

++	[Fedora Workstation](https://getfedora.org/en/workstation/download/) -- my recommended Linux distribution for new Linux users
++	[Ubuntu 18.04 LTS](https://www.ubuntu.com/download/desktop) -- another easy to use Linux distribution
 +	[The Linux Kernel](https://github.com/torvalds/linux) -- the source code for the Linux kernel
 +	[Linux Cross Reference](https://elixir.bootlin.com/linux/v4.16.9/source) -- a on-line quick-reference for Linux
 +	[The FreeBSD Kernel and Base System](https://github.com/freebsd/freebsd) -- the source code for the FreeBSD kernel
++	[Atlassian tutorial](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud)  if you are unfamiliar with git this is a good starter reference.
++	[Git Book](https://git-scm.com/book/en/v2) if you need a more complete git reference.

 ## Course Goals